Edison-web/Titanic_Survivors/README.md

 # Titanic_Survivors

 ## Description
-    This project is aimed at
+    This project is aimed at checking the number of people who survived the wreck.

 ## Column names and descriptions:bulb: :